adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 A: It's a online DS1 Item tracker, designed primarily for Item randomizers.
 The website tracks key items to display as a stream overlay.
 This only works in Chrome due to the FileSystem API.

 Q: How do I use it?
-A: Go to this website <website>, and then just follow the instructions!
+A: Go to this website https://ds1-auto-tracker.s3.us-east-2.amazonaws.com/main.html, and then just follow the instructions!
 Add your DS1 or DS Remastered save file, and it will automatically start tracking the latest character.
 Copy the generated link as a browser source to use the overlay.

 Q: Ok but how does it work?
 A: Souls games auto save like every 2 seconds.
 So by reading the save file constantly, I can tell what items you have and display them.